alexaburchak/HMMProfiler/README.md

   - fastq_path: Path to FASTQ file.
   - model_path: Path to the HMM profile file.
 - matches_outpath: Path to write all matches found by hmmsearch and their sequence information.
-- counts_outpath: Path to write all unique VH/VL pairs found in matches output and their frequency.
+- counts_outpath: Path to write all unique sequence combinations found in matches output and their frequency.
 - min_quality: Minimum quality score for FASTQ filtering.

 2. **Run the Script**: